NakamotoInstitute/nakamotoinstitute.org/content/library/contract-language.en.md

         then terminate
 </pre>

-<p>We can think of events as coming in two kinds.
-The first, <em>ambient</em> events, occur spontaneously in the environment, or are generated by an entity external to our specification such as a user or a schedule.
-The second, <em>thrown</em> events, are events we explicitly throw as above.</p>
+We can think of events as coming in two kinds.
+The first, _ambient_ events, occur spontaneously in the environment, or are generated by an entity external to our specification such as a user or a schedule.
+The second, _thrown_ events, are events we explicitly throw as above.

-<p>In this manual I have expressed contract clauses in terms of rights.
-Often contract language is expressed in terms of obligations, which can be done as a mirror image &ndash; <strong>to Holder right</strong> is the same as <strong>from Counterparty obligation</strong> and vice versa.
-Use <strong>from</strong> to distinguish an obligation.</p>
+In this manual I have expressed contract clauses in terms of rights.
+Often contract language is expressed in terms of obligations, which can be done as a mirror image &ndash; **to Holder right** is the same as **from Counterparty obligation** and vice versa.
+Use **from** to distinguish an obligation.

-<h2>Hooking Up Machines</h2>
+## Hooking Up Machines

-<p>Further showing the flexibility of our language we can add sensors and effectors, adding "smarts" to our contracts and augmenting legal enforcement with technological constraints.</p>
+Further showing the flexibility of our language we can add sensors and effectors, adding "smarts" to our contracts and augmenting legal enforcement with technological constraints.

-<p>First we draft a specification for the contract-like bevavior of a vending machine:</p>
+First we draft a specification for the contract-like bevavior of a vending machine:

 <pre>
 sellCandy(candyPrice = $0.90) =